 - There is also an official Tutor mailing list specifically designed for those who are new to Python and/or programming!

-- Many questions (and answers) can be found on StackOverflow.
+- Many questions (and answers) can be found on StackOverflow and Quora.

 Inside the Python interpreter, the help() function pulls up documentation strings for various modules, functions, and methods.
 These doc strings are similar to Java's javadoc.
-This is one way to get quick access to docs.
-Here are some ways to call help() from inside the interpreter:
+The dir() function tells you what the attributes of an object are.
+Below are some ways to call help() and dir() from the interpreter: